keithbeith/agentic-ethereum/README.md

     forge script script/DeploySAMServiceManager.sol --rpc-url http://localhost:8545 --broadcast
     ```

+3. Enter the operator directory under contracts and run the operator respondTask script

+    ```bash
+    bun run respondTask.ts
+    ```

+4. On a separate terminal, enter the operator directory under contracts and run the createTask script

+    ```bash
+      bun run createTask.ts
+    ```

+    You should see the `createTask` script create a `createTask` Transacton followed by the `respondTask` script create a `respondToTask` Transaction.

 ### Frontend Instructions

 1. You can now run the Next.js local development server: